Lake Mead: Drought and water usage issues

+In the 21st century, the water level of Lake Mead has declined from near maximum capacity to within 100 ft of the minimum level needed for Hoover Dam to generate electricity.

 Lake Mead receives the majority of its water from snow melt in the Colorado, Wyoming, and Utah Rocky Mountains.
 Inflows to the lake are largely moderated by the upstream Glen Canyon Dam, which is required to release around 8.23 e6acre.ft of water each year to Lake Mead under the Colorado River Compact.
 Releases from Hoover Dam have been over 9 e6acre.ft of water each year, which has led to declining levels in Lake Mead since 2000.

 Outflow, which includes evaporation and delivery to Arizona, California, Nevada, and Mexico from Lake Mead is generally in the range of 9.5 to 9.7 e6acre.ft, resulting in a net annual deficit of about 1.2 e6acre.ft.
 Farmers in California's Imperial Valley hold some of the oldest water rights and receive the largest share of water as of 2024.

 Before the filling of Lake Powell (a reservoir of similar size to Lake Mead) behind Glen Canyon Dam, the Colorado River flowed largely unregulated into Lake Mead, making Mead more vulnerable to drought.
 From 1953 to 1956, the water level fell from 1200 to 1085 ft.
 During the filling of Lake Powell from 1963 to 1965, the water level fell from 1205 to 1090 ft.
 Many wet years from the 1970s to the 1990s filled both lakes to capacity, reaching a record high of 1225 ft in the summer of 1983.

 In these decades prior to 2000, Glen Canyon Dam frequently released more than the required 8.23 e6acre.ft to Lake Mead each year.
 That allowed Lake Mead to maintain a high water level despite releasing significantly more water than it is contracted for.
 Since 2000, the Colorado River has experienced the southwestern North American megadrought, with average or above-average conditions occurring in only five years (2005, 2008–2009, 2011 and 2014) in the first 16 years of the 21st century.
 Of any 16-year period in the last 60 years, 2000-2015 had the lowest water availability.